 In the past, the site has hosted Sloss Furnace ghost adventures and Dia de los Muertos events.
 The Fright Furnace event, hugely popular but also disruptive, was discontinued in 2019 — to better preserve Sloss Furnaces as a national historic landmark.

 Plan your visit to Sloss Furnace Birmingham, AL

-Start your visit in the Visitor Center where you can get your self-guided tour brochure, watch a short video on the history of Birmingham and Sloss Furnaces, and look at memorabilia collected from earlier days.
+Start your tour of Sloss Furnaces in the Visitor Center where you will get your self-guided tour brochure after watching a short, introductory video on the history of Birmingham and Sloss Furnaces.

 When you visit do not climb on any structures and obey all rules for your safety.

-- Built in the 1880s, this historic landmark is not wheelchair or stroller friendly.
+- Built in the 1880s, Sloss Furnaces National Historic Landmark is not wheelchair or stroller friendly.
 Though, the visitor center is accessible.

 - Wear close toed shoes.
 The factory wasn’t clean — and the ground is not level.
 You’ll be walking on gravel, uneven stairs and in wet areas.
 Wear close toed shoes that offer good traction for your safety.

-Now that I have visited Sloss Furnaces, I am glad that people had the foresight to preserve this valuable piece of history.
-I better understand how Birmingham grew as a city — and the impact this factory, and city, had on the Industrial Revolution.
+Now that I have visited Sloss Furnaces National Historic Landmark, I better understand why the people of Birmingham chose to save it.
+I also better understand how Birmingham grew as a city, and its role in the Industrial Revolution.
 Sadly, I also understand even more the deep hurt of discrimination in Birmingham in the 1960s.
 Science, history, politics — they all play a role in the story of Sloss Furnaces.
 I encourage you to visit and learn about it for yourself.